By Wayne Veysey | Chief Correspondent

-Mathieu Flamini has become an Arsenal player for the second time after signing a two-year contract with the Gunners.
+Mathieu Flamini has become an Arsenal player for the second time after signing a two-year contract, Goal can reveal.

 The Frenchman put pen to paper on the deal after reaching an agreement with the club following a final round of talks on Wednesday.

 Goal understands Flamini will be paid £50,000-a-week and that the contract includes an option for a third year.